Areas of Practice

 Contact Us - Case Review

-Among the many law firms in Palm Beach County that pursue personal injury claims, the Law Offices of David M. Piccolo, P.A., stands apart.
+Among the many law firms that pursue personal injury claims, the Law Offices of David M. Piccolo, P.A., stands apart.
 With us, you're not just a number.
 We treat you with dignity and respect, and we'll even visit you at your home or in the hospital, if necessary.
-If you were injured or involved in an auto accident in West Palm Beach that was caused at least in part by another person or party, your injury lawyer can help you recover damages, lost wages and compensation for medical bills.
+If you were injured or involved in a car accident that was caused at least in part by another person or party, retaining an accident lawyer offers you the best chance of recovering damages, lost wages and compensation for medical bills.
+Our Firm represents clients throughout the County, from Jupiter to West Palm Beach to Boca Raton.

 Though each case has its own particular circumstances, all personal injury claims concern two core questions: